 Portfolio Program Project The Portfolio Manager is a high-level leader who is accountable for the totality (or part) of an organization's investment in the changes required to achieve its strategic aims and objectives.
-The Program Manager coordinates, directs and oversees the implementation of a set of related projects and activities (usually over several years) in order to deliver outcomes related to an organization's strategic objectives.
-The Project Manager is responsible for coordinating temporary structures that have been created for the purpose of delivering one or more outputs.
-Establishes long-term vision for entire organization Provides overview and organizational insight Sets policies, standards, priorities and plans Understands crossorganizational issues Manages high-level strategic risk Takes tough decisions Well-rounded knowledge of context (internal and external) Ability to oversee a mix of programs, projects and other activities Establishes and clarifies strategy and vision within program boundaries Engages with stakeholders at all levels (internal and external) Directs and oversees the implementation of project activities Manages strategic and operational risk Understands and resolves inter-project issues Focuses on quality and outcomes Ensures the delivery of measurable benefit and impact Manages and coordinates Delivers outputs Time, cost, and scope Focuses on fit-forpurpose outputs that meet requirements and enable benefits realization Business case is budget based Focuses on project risks Manages issues related to deliverables Plans for the successful execution of deliverables and activities
+Characteristics: Establishes long-term vision for entire organization Provides overview and organizational insight Sets policies, standards, priorities and plans Understands crossorganizational issues Manages high-level strategic risk Takes tough decisions Well-rounded knowledge of context (internal and external) Ability to oversee a mix of programs, projects and other activities The Program Manager coordinates, directs and oversees the implementation of a set of related projects and activities (usually over several years) in order to deliver outcomes related to an organization's strategic objectives.
+Characteristics: Establishes and clarifies strategy and vision within program boundaries Engages with stakeholders at all levels (internal and external) Directs and oversees the implementation of project activities Manages strategic and operational risk Understands and resolves inter-project issues Focuses on quality and outcomes Ensures the delivery of measurable benefit and impact The Project Manager is responsible for coordinating temporary structures that have been created for the purpose of delivering one or more outputs.
+Characteristics: Manages and coordinates Delivers outputs Time, cost, and scope Focuses on fit-for-purpose outputs that meet requirements and enable benefits realization Business case is budget based Focuses on project risks Manages issues related to deliverables Plans for the successful execution of deliverables and activities